maxstreitberger/search-engine/README.md

 In the root directory execute the following to create the CMake files:

-`cmake -S . -B out/build`
+`cmake -S . -B bin`

-Afterwards, go into the `out/build` directory you execute the `make` command, which will compile the project.
+Afterwards, go into the `bin` directory you execute the `make` command, which will compile the project.

 Now you can run the search engine by simply running:

 `./searchengine`

 ```
-cmake -S . -B out/build
+cmake -S . -B bin
-cd out/build
+cd bin
 make
 ./searchengine
 ```